Hobson's Choice (1931 film)

-Hobson's Choice is a 1931 British comedy drama film directed by Thomas Bentley and starring James Harcourt, Viola Lyel, Frank Pettingell and Herbert Lomas.
-Based on the 1916 play Hobson's Choice by Harold Brighouse, it follows the tale of a coarse bootshop owner who becomes outraged when his eldest daughter decides to marry a meek cobbler.
-It was produced by the leading British company of the time, British International Pictures, at their studios in Elstree.
+Hobson's Choice is a 1931 lost British comedy drama film directed by Thomas Bentley and starring James Harcourt, Viola Lyel, Frank Pettingell and Herbert Lomas.
+Written by Frank Launder based on the 1915 play Hobson's Choice by Harold Brighouse, it follows the tale of a coarse bootshop owner who becomes outraged when his eldest daughter decides to marry a meek cobbler.
+It was produced by British International Pictures at their studios in Elstree.